bbc/hive-ci/_documentation/03-02-ios-plugin.md

     ios:
       name_stub: IOS_WORKER
       port_range_size: 10
+      signing_identity: 'Your iPhone developer signing identity'
 ```

 Alternatively, the iOS plugin can be included when setting up a new Hive.
 Select the option to 'Add module' and enter `ios` as the module name.
+You will need to add the `signing_identity` line to `config/settings.yml`, shown above, before starting the Hive.

 ## Troubleshooting